 The LCFS Data Management System refers to all the online systems responsible for LCFS data management and program implementation.

-The LCFS Data Management System comprises three interactive and secured web-based systems: Alternative Fuel Portal, LCFS Reporting Tool and Credit Bank and Transfer System, and LCFS Verification Portal.
+The LCFS Data Management System comprises two interactive and secured web-based systems: Alternative Fuel Portal and LCFS Reporting Tool and Credit Bank and Transfer System.

 Alternative Fuel Portal (AFP).
 The AFP supports fuel pathway applications, certifications, and verifications.
-It also handles the registration of fuel production facilities and opt-in projects.
+It also handles the registration of fuel production facilities and opt-in projects, except for the projects described in section 95489(c)-(f).

 Eligibility.
 Any person who intends to be a fuel pathway applicant or an opt-in project operator can request to establish an account in the AFP.